Book cover

 7.5.1 Example: Telecommunication Company

 Suppose a telecommunication company has two main systems: Customers and Engineering.
 The Customers system is responsible for interacting with the company’s customers, for example, to sell Internet packages.
-On the other hand, the Engineering system is responsible for activating and configuring the services that have been sold.
+In contrast, the Engineering system is responsible for activating and configuring the services that have been sold.
 This involves configuring the company’s hardware, such as routers and switches.
 Therefore, when a new customer purchases a service, it must be provisioned in the Engineering system.

 This company may use a message queue to mediate the communication between the two systems.
 Upon selling a new package of services, the Customers system places a message in the queue containing the package information.
 It is then the responsibility of the Engineering system to process this message and activate the new customer’s service.

 When opting for a message queue architecture, the communication between the systems does not occur in real time.
 For example, if the Engineering system is busy with several complex service activations, it may take some time until a certain service is activated.
-On the other hand, a message queue solution allows services to be activated more quickly than a batch solution.
-In this case, the Customers system generates a file with the services sold each day.
+However, a message queue solution allows services to be activated more quickly than a batch solution.
+In the latter case, the Customers system generates a file with the services sold each day.
 This file is processed during the night by the Engineering system.
 Therefore, a customer might have to wait up to 24 hours to have their service activated.

 7.6 Publish/Subscribe Architecture